Today – Notting Hill Baby Spa – Hydrotherapy for babies with a pool and massage experience using the best baby float, too cute!

 Notting Hill Baby Spa

 Designed with the new born baby in mind, the world’s first Baby Spa lulls your baby to sleep in the real sanctuary of neonatal development.
-The Baby Spa combines a hydrotherapy for babies (with a special infant neck float making it suitable for babies from birth) with massage to provide a really relaxing experience for both mum and baby.
+The Baby Spa combines a hydrotherapy for babies (with the best baby float making it suitable for babies from birth) with massage to provide a really relaxing experience for both mum and baby.
 The Spa’s expert staff pamper children with the therapeutic benefits of the Spa’s sensory experience.

-Using the infant neck float during a session:
+Using the best baby float during a session:

 Grounded by the most recent research in postnatal growth studies, the Spa’s hydrotherapy pool and dynamic movement allow babies as young as two days to quietly explore their muscles’ strength and gently form their bone structure.
 The swimming session takes place in individual pods for the youngest babies up to 8 weeks or a larger spa pool for babies who have had their vaccinations and ‘provide a structured, yet natural sensory experience that supports brain and physical development and helps build an even stronger bond between parent and child’.